 They are always eager to share their war stories, what has worked, and definitely what hasn’t.
 Therefore, your first stop should be your local beekeeper’s association.

+Meet local beekeepers.
 Why local?
-Well, as I said, I didn’t do much research when I started.
+Well, as I said, I didn’t do much research when I started my first beekeeping season.
 What I did have to go on was a marketing pitch that was based in a completely different part of the country.

-The weather patterns are much cooler where my apiary is, so naturally, the productivity levels are quite different.
-I also tried to grow the same flowers as they do in warmer areas.
+The local climate and weather patterns are much cooler where my apiary is, so naturally, the productivity levels are quite different.
+I also tried to grow the same flowering plants as they do in warmer areas.
 Disaster!

 Familiarize yourself with the lingo, the equipment, and, most importantly, the bees.
 During the nectar season, you’ll be dealing with tens of thousands of bees.

 The first time you do it, it can be quite intimidating, so you’re better off in the company of someone with way more experience as you learn beekeeping at home.

 Read Books and Watch Videos

-Many don’t go into detail about how they knew it was time to harvest, how long it took, what blooms are about hence the difference in the color of the honey.
+Many don’t go into detail about harvesting honey, how they knew it was time to harvest, how long it took, what blooms are about, the difference in the color of the honey, etc.

 You see a comb; it looks white on top, which means that it must be honey.
 And yet, brood, which is what we call the egg, larvae, and pupa, is also capped.

-The advantage of having good literature to get you started is that it gives you a context for the information you’re seeking.
-What’s cool about it is that there’s always something new to learn, and therefore try.
+The advantage of having good literature to get you started is that these beekeeping books give you a context for the information you’re seeking.
+What’s cool about it is that there’s always something new to learn and therefore try.

 So never tire of doing bee research.
 You probably won’t because, as I said before, it can be very addictive.